dustinkredmond/FXTrayIcon/README.md

 [![Travis CI Build](https://travis-ci.com/dustinkredmond/FXTrayIcon.svg?branch=main)](https://travis-ci.com/dustinkredmond/FXTrayIcon)

 Library intended for use in JavaFX applications that makes adding a System Tray icon easier.
-The FXTrayIcon class translates JavaFX MenuItems into AWT MenuItems, so no need to import anything from the AWT package.
-This is particularly useful because JavaFX does not provide a way to add a System Tray icon in their API.
+The FXTrayIcon class handles all the messy AWT and Swing parts of constructing an icon, displaying notifications, creating a context menu, etc. This means that users of FXTrayIcon can work solely with its public API and JavaFX classes that they are already familiar with.

-Check out the [sample application](./src/test/java/com/dustinredmond/fxtrayicon/IconTest.java) in the test directory for an example of how this works.
+Check out the [runnable test application](./src/test/java/com/dustinredmond/fxtrayicon/RunnableTest.java) in the test directory for an example of how this works.

 ---